-Pursuant to the Board Rules, the non-executive directors shall discuss at least once a year, without the executive director(s) being present, their own functioning, the functioning of the Board committees and the individual non-executive directors, and the conclusions that must be drawn on the basis thereof.
-Moreover, the non-executive directors shall discuss at least once a year without the executive director(s) being present both the functioning of the Board as a corporate body of the Company and the performance by the executive director(s) of their duties, and the conclusions that must be drawn on the basis thereof.
+Pursuant to the Board Rules, the non-executive directors shall discuss at least once a year, without the executive directors being present, their own functioning, the functioning of the Board committees and the individual non-executive directors, and the conclusions that must be drawn on the basis thereof.
+Moreover, the non-executive directors shall discuss at least once a year without the executive directors being present both the functioning of the Board as a corporate body of the Company and the performance by the executive director(s) of their duties, and the conclusions that must be drawn on the basis thereof.
 In accordance with the Board Rules, our Chairman shall see to it that the performance of the directors, including the CEO, is assessed at least once a year.

-The last meeting of the Board without the executive directors being present to discuss the functioning of the Board as a whole and the individual directors took place on December 21, 2021.
+The last meeting of the Board without the executive directors being present to discuss the functioning of the Board as a whole and the individual directors took place on December 9, 2022.
 The evaluation was carried out on the basis of a questionnaire and a discussion among the non-executive directors.
 In the context of this evaluation, the Board concluded that it, its committees and its members, are functioning properly.

-Discussions by the non-executive directors on strategy, risks and risk management design and effectiveness of the internal risk mana changes thereto. gement and control systems, as well as any significant 66
+Discussions by the non-executive directors on strategy, risks and risk management

-As mandated by the Board Rules, our non-executive directors meet from time to time to discuss the corporate strategy and the main risks of the business, the results of the assessment by the Board of the
+As mandated by the Board Rules, our non-executive directors meet from time to time to discuss the corporate strategy and the main risks of the business, the results of the assessment by the Board of the design and effectiveness of the internal risk management and control systems, as well as any significant changes thereto.
+In January 2023, the Board decided to create a specific Strategy Committee, comprising several Board members, with the purpose of advising the Board on strategic matters.